Nonprofit started by Sean Penn aids Georgia vaccine drive - NewsBreak

 Nonprofit started by Sean Penn aids Georgia vaccine drive

-ATLANTA — (AP) — A disaster relief organization founded by actor Sean Penn is boosting Georgia's drive to inoculate people against the coronavirus, though some of its pop-up vaccine clinics have struggled to attract people.
+ATLANTA -- A disaster relief organization founded by actor Sean Penn is boosting Georgia's drive to inoculate people against the coronavirus, though some of its pop-up vaccine clinics have struggled to attract people.

 CORE has offered COVID shots at hundreds of sites in big and small communities around the state, including schools, farmers' markets and meat plants.
 But it has had few takers at some locations — a likely reflection, at least in part, of skepticism about vaccines in Georgia.
 The percentage of people who are fully vaccinated in the state is well below the national average, and that's a big factor in Georgia's nearly three-month surge in COVID infections and hospitalizations.